 I am captivated by the ancient semi-natural landscapes typical of my native west Cornwall where a blurred line exists between nature and human activity; the field boundaries of West Penwith are some of the world’s oldest artefacts still in use.
 My father, John Carlyon, was a sculptor who worked in Cornish serpentine, a rock unique to the Lizard peninsula and these innate connections with the landscape continue to inform my work.

-Recent shows have included the Society of Women Artists for 2021 and 2022, and I am pleased to be exhibiting again for the 162nd annual exhibition to be held at the Mall Galleries in June 2023.
+Recent shows have included the Society of Women Artists between 2021 and 2025.
 My prints Washland and Hundred Foot Wash were selected for the Woolwich Contemporary Print Fair held in October 2022 at London’s Royal Arsenal in Woolwich.
 I was awarded The Hawthorn Printmakers Award for "Most Interesting Use of Medium" for my work on show at the Cambridge Original Printmakers Biennale 2018.
 Goonhilly Downs and White Downs State III were selected for the Royal Academy Summer Exhibitions in 2015 and 2016 respectively.
-In 2012 I was awarded the Curwen Studio prize at the Royal Society of Painter Printmakers Summer Exhibition, Bankside Gallery, and most recently selected again in 2018 with November Fen.
+In 2012 I was awarded the Curwen Studio prize at the Royal Society of Painter Printmakers Summer Exhibition, Bankside Gallery, and selected again in 2018 with November Fen.

 I was awarded an MA in Fine Art Printmaking at Cambridge School of Art in 2009, and have previously studied at the Royal College of Art, Winchester School of Art and Falmouth School of Art.